Henry Cavendish, 4th Baron Waterpark

-Henry Anson Cavendish, 4th Baron Waterpark (14 April 1839 – 3 August 1912) was a British aristocrat and sportsman.
+Henry Anson Cavendish, 4th Baron Waterpark (14 April 1839 – 3 August 1912), was a British aristocrat and sportsman.

 Early life

 Cavendish was born on 14 April 1839.
-He was the son of Henry Manners Cavendish, 3rd Baron Waterpark and a member of parliament, and his wife the Honourable Elizabeth Jane Anson, daughter of Thomas Anson, 1st Viscount Anson.
+He was the son of Henry Cavendish, 3rd Baron Waterpark, a member of parliament, and his wife, the Honourable Elizabeth Jane Anson, daughter of Thomas Anson, 1st Viscount Anson.

 He was educated at Harrow School and afterwards left Britain to study French and German.

 Career

 On his return to Britain he entered the Foreign Office and remained there until the death of the 3rd Baron on 31 March 1863, on which the bulk of the 3rd Baron's estate passed to the new 4th Baron, his only son.

 As a sportsman, Lord Waterpark travelled to India in 1868, where he hunted big game, and to Canada and the United States in 1869, fishing in a salmon river in Labrador and (with George Armstrong Custer, among others) hunting buffalo and other big game in the United States, including in the Rocky Mountains.

 In 1872, he became Master of the Meynell Hunt in Derbyshire.
-Lord Waterpark was a captain in the Staffordshire Yeomanry Cavalry and was a magistrate for that county and a Deputy Lieutenant of Derbyshire.
+Lord Waterpark was commissioned as a cornet in the Uttoxeter Troop of the part-time Staffordshire Yeomanry cavalry on 23 January 1863, and was promited to lieutenant on 9 June 1866 and to captain on 28 June 1871. and was a magistrate for that county and a Deputy Lieutenant of Derbyshire.
 In 1899 he became chairman of Derbyshire County Council, for two years.